 Gene exchange drives the ecological success of a multi-host bacterial pathogen.

 The capacity for some pathogens to jump into different host-species populations is a major threat to public health and food security.
 Staphylococcus aureus is a multi-host bacterial pathogen responsible for important human and livestock diseases.
-Here, using a population genomic approach we identify humans as a major hub for ancient and recent S. aureus host-switch events linked to the emergence of endemic livestock strains, and cows as the main animal reservoir for the emergence of human epidemic clones.
+Here, using a population-genomic approach, we identify humans as a major hub for ancient and recent S. aureus host-switching events linked to the emergence of endemic livestock strains, and cows as the main animal reservoir for the emergence of human epidemic clones.
 Such host-species transitions are associated with horizontal acquisition of genetic elements from host-specific gene pools conferring traits required for survival in the new host-niche.
-Importantly, genes associated with antimicrobial resistance are unevenly distributed among human and animal hosts reflecting distinct antibiotic usage practices in medicine and agriculture.
-In addition to gene acquisition, genetic diversification has occurred in pathways associated with nutrient acquisition, implying metabolic remodeling after a host-switch in response to distinct nutrient availability.
-For example, S. aureus from dairy cattle exhibit enhanced utilization of lactose, a major source of carbohydrate in bovine milk.
+Importantly, genes associated with antimicrobial resistance are unevenly distributed among human and animal hosts, reflecting distinct antibiotic usage practices in medicine and agriculture.
+In addition to gene acquisition, genetic diversification has occurred in pathways associated with nutrient acquisition, implying metabolic remodelling after a host switch in response to distinct nutrient availability.
+For example, S. aureus from dairy cattle exhibit enhanced utilization of lactose-a major source of carbohydrate in bovine milk.
 Overall, our findings highlight the influence of human activities on the multi-host ecology of a major bacterial pathogen, underpinned by horizontal gene transfer and core genome diversification.

 Royal Society (DH140195)

 National Institute for Health and Care Research (HICF-T5-342)